cowprotocol/cow-sdk/README.md

 ### Code generation

-Some parets of the SDK are automatically generated.
-This is the case for the Order Book APU and the Subgraph API
+Some parts of the SDK are automatically generated.
+This is the case for the Order Book API and the Subgraph API

 ```bash
 # Re-create automatically generated code